 Link to Application: Application

-The MnDRIVE initiative in Advancing Industry, Conserving Our Environment is now requesting proposals for new field-scale demonstration projects in the area of microbial systems for bioremediation.
+The MnDRIVE initiative in Advancing Industry, Conserving Our Environment is now requesting proposals for new Field-Scale Demonstration projects in the area of microbial-based systems for bioremediation.

 The goal of this initiative is to improve the environment and enhance industrial applications through the use, augmentation, or alteration of microorganisms or microbial communities.
 Proposed research areas can span from basic to applied sciences, with an emphasis on translational research involving the use of microorganisms to clean the environment.
 Applicants will be selected based on proposal quality and alignment with the initiative’s goals.
-Example research projects supported by this initiative are the use of microorganisms for:
+Below are some examples of demonstration projects previously supported by this initiative:

 Application Criteria for Environment Demonstration Grant RFP